Data Processing Agreement

-10) Incident / problem management procedures design to allow Klaviyo to investigate, respond to, mitigate, and notify of events related to Klaviyo’s technology and information assets.
+10. Incident / problem management procedures designed to allow Klaviyo to investigate, respond to, mitigate, and notify of events related to Klaviyo’s technology and information assets.

-11) Network security controls that provide for the use of firewall systems, and intrusion detection systems and other traffic and event correlation procedures designed to protect systems from intrusion and limit the scope of any successful attack.
+11. Network security controls that provide for the use of firewall systems, intrusion detection systems, and other traffic and event correlation procedures designed to protect systems from intrusion and limit the scope of any successful attack.

 STANDARD CONTRACTUAL CLAUSES

 For the purposes of the Standard Contractual Clauses: